- About Us

 - Summer Camp

-Kimberton Waldorf School offers several programs for young children: Rosebud Parent-Child Circle, Rosebud Garden, and Kindergarten.
-Our Rosebud classes are held in our Rosebud Garden, located around the corner from the main campus, at 221 Hickory Grove Rd.
+Kimberton Waldorf School offers several programs for young children in our Rosebud Garden and our Kindergarten.
+Rosebud Garden is located around the corner from the main campus, at 221 Hickory Grove Road.

 Central to all is the preservation of childhood.
 Our Early Childhood teachers strive to preserve the innocence and innate wonder of early childhood by creating a secure, inviting, joyful environment.
 The day unfolds in a natural way following a dependable rhythm that gives the children a sense of security and consistency.
 Drawing, watercolour painting, beeswax modelling, baking, handwork, woodwork, storytelling, puppetry, and outdoor play are among the activities that nourish the children’s natural sense of awe and wonder and create an environment worthy of imitation.
 At Kimberton, children bake bread, they develop dexterity through finger-knitting and working with beeswax, they tend a garden, and they are enriched with nature stories, puppet plays, storytelling and festivals.
 Seasonal activities such as planting bulbs, raking leaves, gathering fruit or making jam nurtures a reverence for the natural world.